usbong/KMS/Notes/notesSpeedUpKMSPart7.md

 Add the following COMMAND in the COMPUTER INSTRUCTIONS,<br/>
 --> to CORRECT the INCORRECT SPELLING via the `str_replace` function<br/>
---> t signify: String Replace
+--> to signify: String Replace

 > $notes = str_replace("DISCOUNTE","DISCOUNTED",$notes);